If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 A self-employed attorney is an independent consultant, a freelancer, or a contractor.
 The self-employment or consultancy option is certainly not new to other sectors, such as accounting, engineering, or Information Technology, but it is a relatively new one in the legal arena.

 As a self-employed attorney, you have access to a variety of opportunities to reach higher levels of professional achievement that are inaccessible within the typical employment models.
-To support you along the way, Amelia can help you to schedule meetings, list the services, collect payments, and manage staff.
+To support you along the way, Amelia, our appointment scheduling plugin for WordPress, can help you to schedule meetings, list the services, collect payments, and manage staff.

 Qualifications that Self-employed Attorneys Need